wp-plugins/totop-link/readme.txt

 * Initial release.

 == Upgrade Notice ==
+= 1.6 =
+New custom "class" and "id" attributes.
+Upgrade recommended.

 = 1.5 =
 Includes "showing shortcode" fix from version 1.4 and also includes new filter hook.
 Upgrade recommended.